 Audit checklist:

 Score content 1-5 on each criterion.
-Prioritize updates for high-potential content scoring 15-20.
+Prioritize updates for high-potential content scoring 15-20, similar to how AEO agency services prioritize content transformation.

 Create or upgrade content to meet academic standards: